 In these troubling times, more and more people are turning elsewhere for their food supply – their own backyards.
+The Victory Garden is making a comeback.
 Since we are all focusing on providing more and more of our own food sources, it’s important to know how to maximize our garden space.

 Whether you have a small raised bed, or a sprawling 1 acre garden, if you want to provide more of your own food, you need to know how to maximize that space.
 This is very important to protect your family’s food security.